deepalivasoya/MHCtyping/README.md

 ### Folders and files:

-Create a main folder with project name and in this project folder should have following folders:
+Create a main folder with project name and in this project folder should have following sub-folders:
 - **fastq**: It should have all sample folders with paired end data
 - **fasta**:
     - It should have all primer sequences in fasta format for all primer pairs used and indexed database.